-Obligations of Customer
+Obligations of the Original Owner

-- The original Bill of Sale must be presented in order to obtain "in-warranty" service.
-Transportation to Phase Technologies or an Authorized Service Center is the responsibility of the purchaser.
-Return transportation is provided by Phase Technologies. - 2.
+- 1. The original Bill of Sale must be presented to obtain "in-warranty" service. - Transportation to Phase Technologies or an Authorized Service Center is the responsibility of the original purchaser.
+Return transportation is provided by Phase Technologies. - 3.
 Installations must comply with all national and local electrical codes.